Wednesday, March 29 Forecast – Cold start followed by a warm afternoon

 Be prepared to deal with some frost on the windshield this morning with temperatures cold in the low 30s and wind chills colder at times, though winds are slow this morning.
-We are getting close to being done with frost and freezes in Southwest Missouri.
-Our average last day to see a freeze going back to 1890 is April 13th, just 15 days from now.
+We are getting close to being done with frost and freezes in southwest Missouri.
+Our average last day to see a freeze going back to 1890 is April 13, just 15 days from now.

 Looking at Friday, a strong area of low pressure will move out from the plains on Friday and into parts of Missouri.
 Thunderstorms can be expected to develop mainly east of Highway 65, but earlier storm development may initiate thunderstorms closer to I-49 Friday morning/midday.